Last Updated: May 22, 2019 | Download my Leaky Gut Recovery Guide

-- Look for probiotics with prebiotics, eg inulin, as they will support the probiotic and help it makes its way down to where it is needed most in the digestive system.
+- Look for probiotics with 100-300mg of prebiotics, eg Jerusalem artichoke, as they will support the probiotic and help it makes its way down to where it is needed most in the digestive system.
 Also eat prebiotic rich foods (see idea #23 below).

-If you’re looking for a probiotic supplement that ticks all the boxes above, you can try Smart Probiotic – it is a next-generation probiotic-prebiotic supplement that my research team at Essential Stacks and I spent 3 months developing (after 100s of Goodbye Leaky Gut readers’ requests!).
+If you’re looking for a probiotic supplement that ticks all the boxes above, you can try Smart Probiotic – it is a next-generation probiotic-prebiotic supplement that my research team at Essential Stacks and I spent 3 months developing.

 This combination means you get your probiotics delivered to the place where they’re actually required (ie your gut).
 And this optimal delivery process makes all the difference.